patrickmelix/PLAMS/doc/source/examples/JobAnalysis/job_analysis.ipynb.rst

 For example, the ``get_timeline`` and ``display_timeline`` methods show pictorially when jobs started, how long they took to run and what their status is.

-This can be useful for visualising the dependencies of jobs.
+This can be useful for visualizing the dependencies of jobs.
 Here you can see that the first 8 jobs started running in parallel, due to the ``maxthreads`` constraint, and the remaining jobs waited before starting.
 Also that the penultimate job failed.

 .. code:: ipython3